BlaatSchaapCode/Gecko_SDK/app/mcu_example/EFM32GG_DK3750/scroller/readme.txt

 on screen are using the same software procedure, only adding mask and enable configurations.

-WARNING:
-SD2119 driver and GLIB graphics library are not intended for production purposes, and are included here to illustrate TFT display driving only.
-This component are subject to changes in API/usage and there will be no effort to keep compatibility, or to support this software in any way.

-NOTE:
-This example is too large to be built with IDEs with 32KB size limits.

 Board:  Silicon Labs EFM32GG-DK3750 Development Kit
 Device: EFM32GG990F1024